lockekk/dshare-hid/PLAN.md

   - Provides `sendHidReport(const HidFrame &frame)` for the platform screen.
 - `BridgePlatformScreen` maintains button/modifier state so Deskflow’s “release all keys” logic still works.
 - Provide unit coverage or logging hooks to validate HID packets during development.

+### 7. Arch Reuse Strategy
+- Client-side `Arch` services (time, threading, sockets, mutexes, etc.) reuse upstream implementations unchanged.
+- The critical deviation is input routing: instead of injecting OS events through the platform `Arch`, the bridge client packages the synthesized input into HID frames and sends them over the Link to Pico 2 W.
+- Pico 2 W parses the frame, applies any host-arch key translations, enqueues the HID report into its BLE stack, and the mobile device receives the resulting mouse/keyboard events.